 Public Training: We develop training modules to understand the role AI and other technologies play in our courts, in collaboration with the Duke Center on Law & Technology.
-Focused primarily on risk assessment algorithms (RAAs) used in the criminal justice system, our work in this area is expanding to other topics, including cybersecurity and blockchain.
-We plan to expand to other topics in the near future.
+In past years, we developed a training module for federal judges to learn about risk assessment algorithms (RAAs) used in the criminal justice system for bail allocation and sentencing.
+We then created additional modules for ethical tech trainings of public defenders.

 Ethical Tech Talk: We run the Ethical Tech Talk blog, publishing bite-size ‘think pieces’ from experts spanning industry, government, academia, and the general public.
 We strive to explain complex topics in nuanced yet understandable analysis.